ucsd-edx/edX-extensions/Elliott Diary.md

 June
 =========

-**26:** Met for general overview of project goals and software with Zen
+**26:** Met with Zhen for general overview of software and project goals

 **27:** Create software work environment, test code, and thoroughly disect code pieces.